Is Outsourcing a Silver Bullet or is it a Vampire?

 Therefore, erring toward the side of caution may be prudent as the benefits can only be realized within the frameworks of legal compliance.

-In a report by Gartner, it was predicted that by 2023, 40% of finance organizations would consolidate all of their finance and accounting to one outsourcing provider.
+In a report by Gartner, it was predicted that by 2023, 40% of finance organizations would consolidate all of their finance and accounting to one outsourcing provider as an ERP solution.
 This presents a significant change from 2019 when that figure was 24%.

 Regardless of the risks involved, outsourcing is here to stay.
 With benefits tending to outweigh the risks and the associated outsourcing value created by tacking on additional technological innovations - it seems that while outsourcing may not be a silver bullet, it is not a vampire either.
 Outsourcing value has a positive valence.